RahulKumar-98/osticket-prereqs/README.md

 <p>
 The next step involves extracting the relative PHP files from the OsTicket-Installation-Files folder, and placing them in a new folder within the VM's (C:) drive, named "PHP".
-First we will create our PHP folder in the drive.
+First, we will create our PHP folder in the drive.
 Navigate using the following steps in File Explorer and create a folder named "PHP".
 Click on "This PC" -> "Windows (C:)" -> Create a new folder named "PHP".
 </p>
 <br />